shellen/EO1/README.md

 ## Getting started

+- This is a WIP and is not finished, *do not try and upload this to your device* it's not ready yet.
+I will be attempting to add Google Photos support instead of Flickr.

 ### Requirements

 - You need a way to connect a keyboard and mouse to your EO1.
 I got one of these -- https://www.amazon.com/gp/product/B01C6032G0/ -- and connected my USB keyboard to it, then my USB mouse to the keyboard.